alpas/alpasdev/src/main/resources/docs/ioc-container.md

 <a name="constructor-injection"></a>
 #### [Constructor Injection](#constructor-injection)

-If a class depends on some other classes, it could just *declare* the dependencies in its constructor to get them automatically injected.
+If a class depends on some other classes, it can just *declare* the dependencies in its constructor to get them automatically injected.
 As long as this class itself is registered in the container, the container will be able to resolve the dependencies including all the transitive dependencies.